AUTplayed/ldf/README.md

 <script src="ldf.js"></script>
 ```

-You also have to add a div element with the id "ldf" where you want your content to be like this:
+You also have to add a div element with the id "ldf" in your `index.html` where you want your content to be like this:

 ```
 <div id="ldf"></div>